Vaibhavee89/Leave-Management-MCP/README.md

 # Leave Management MCP Server

-This is a simple **Leave Management MCP (Modular Command Platform) Server** designed for educational purposes.
+This is a simple **Leave Management MCP (Model Context Protocol) Server** designed for educational purposes.
 It integrates with **Claude Desktop** and allows management of leave requests through a customized MCP interface.
 The project follows a minimal setup to help beginners learn MCP server development.

 ---